q-rapids/qrapids-dashboard_demo-docker/README.md

 * Kibana (KIBANA_PORT): 5601
 * Kafka (KAFKA_PORT): 9092

-You can configure them in the .env file in the unzipped root directory
+You can configure them in the .env file in the unzipped root directory.

 ## How to use Q-Rapids Dashboard
 The Q-Rapids Dashboard user's guideline is available at [Q-Rapids Strategic Dashboard User Guide](https://github.com/q-rapids/qrapids-dashboard/wiki/User-Guide)